Exhibitions

 Dates: September 5, 2024 – March 27, 2025

-curators: Nitza Peri and Merev Shay
+curators: Nitza Perry and Meyrav Shay

 Jewelry is often discovered in archaeological excavations and is an important component of material culture.
 Their importance is related to the archaeological context; knowing where jewelry was discovered and in what surroundings can clarify the meaning of the single jewel or the collection of jewels.